jorgecotillo/asp_net_core_app/README.md

 # ASP.NET Core Application
-Visual Studio 2017 template that has no authentication
+Application emplate that has no authentication - it can be opened in Visual Studio Code, Visual Studio for Mac and Visual Studio 2017.